Advancing public health through research excellence

 After a very successful planning period and launch, an external search process resulted in the appointment of Dr. William Ghali as the Institute director.
 Ghali led the Institute through a decade of remarkable growth, recruiting and inspiring outstanding young scientists, creating a top external Advisory Board, connecting the Institute to the community and improving its impact.
 The most important step after the first five years was the investment by Gail and David O’Brien in funding and naming the institute as the O’Brien Institute for Public Health.

-In March 2020, Dr. Ghali took on the role of the University of Calgary’s vice-president (research) and interim director at the time, Dr. Christine Friedenreich, PhD, took on the role of interim director.
+In March 2020, Dr. Ghali took on the role of the University of Calgary’s vice-president (research) and Institute associate scientific director at the time, Dr. Christine Friedenreich, PhD, took on the role of interim director.

 In November 2020, Dr. Tom Stelfox, MD, PhD, was appointed scientific director of the O’Brien Institute.